 4 Finance Skills for Event Planning

 We mentioned negotiations before, but this point can stand to be repeated.
-The art of negotiations is at work in all areas of our life.
+The art of negotiation is at work in all areas of our life.
 But when the budget is concerned, negotiating with your client and vendors, it’s your opportunity to ask for a consideration (discount).
 If you don’t ask for a discount you won’t get it so be sure to at least ask.
 Ask for discounts in a way that is respectful and won’t harm the relationship.
 You could ask: “Is there a way to lower the price?”, or “What can we do to get a discount?”.
 You can discuss prepayment, financing, volume pricing, etc. All negotiations are great opportunities to add value to your client.

 Budgeting can be seen as restrictive or liberating.
 It’s impossible to execute an event with no resources.
 Creating and following a budget can help you maintain control while also giving you the freedom to invest.
 The budgeting process can be tricky to navigate.
 But you should be able to get a good sense of what’s important to the client by establishing a budget.
 Be sure to allocate resources to categories within the budget so that you are free to make decisions on behalf of the client and spend the budget.
 Remember, you will be called to account for your expenditures and justify the effectiveness of spending resources.
 So function within the guidelines of the budget.

 Part of the accountability, responsibility, and sales process includes reporting on the activities of planning and executing the event.
 You will be called to report and show receipts, show attendance, etc. Try to avoid looking at this situation as a day of reckoning, instead, look at the reporting as an opportunity to showcase your client’s success and your success in helping them.
-Don’t forget to close the sales process with reporting and validating your value as an event planner.
+Don’t forget to close the sales process by reporting and validating your value as an event planner.

 Return on Investment

-The definition for a return on investment is different for most clients.
+The definition of a return on investment is different for most clients.
 Some clients want to see a financial calculation of the amount of resources they invested and the net income as a return.
 While other clients will want to see what resources they invested and hopefully be able to measure how well they achieved or supported their mission.
 So, be creative and think of the ROI ratio as a function of investment and return, and return is relative to the value of the client.
 If your client values dollars, then do ROI ratios in dollars.
 If the client values volunteers then do the ROI ratios in terms of volunteers or volunteer hours, etc.

 3 Marketing Skills for Event Planning